RanimelAndagan/clientwebsite-demo-1/README.md

 - **Cinematic hero intro** — the headline reveals line by line on load, timed to fire only once the fonts are ready so nothing flickers.
 - **Scroll-triggered reveals** — sections and cards fade and rise into view with staggered timing using IntersectionObserver, not laggy scroll listeners.
 - **Live menu filtering** — tap a category chip and the menu animates to filter pasta, sandwiches, sweets, or coffee.
-- **3D logo tilt** — the brand seal subtly tilts toward your cursor on desktop, and turns off automatically on touch devices.
 - **Frosted-glass navigation** — the nav turns into a blurred, translucent bar once you scroll, and collapses into a full-height mobile drawer.
 - **Fully responsive** — purpose-built layouts across five breakpoints, from ultrawide down to 360px phones.
 - **Accessibility baked in** — keyboard navigation, an Escape-to-close menu, focus states, and a `prefers-reduced-motion` fallback that turns off animation for people who need it.